Get Mortgage Ready!

 How can you put yourself ahead of the competition to secure your dream property?

 One of the ways is to make yourself “Mortgage Ready”.
 This means having a mortgage “Agreed in Principle” prior to making an offer.

 An Agreement in Principle is where the mortgage is application is pre-approved and credit scored by the Lender we recommend for you.

 Once you have this document to hand, any Estate Agent will know you are in a great position to proceed and will communicate this to the seller.
 You’ll only be behind a cash buyer in the pecking order.

 Whether you are a First-Time Buyer or a Home Mover, it’s a great idea for you to get ‘Mortgage Ready’

 In order to obtain an Agreement in Principle on your behalf, we’ll need to take some initial information about you.
 Then guide you through the different options available to you before recommending the right mortgage for you.

-If you are in the market for buying a house within the next 12 months it can never be too early to talk to a Mortgage Broker.
+If you are in the market for buying a house within the next 12 months it can never be too early to talk to a Mortgage Broker in Lincoln.
 We can give you hints and tips on such matters as how much you can borrow.
 How much deposit you might need early on so you know exactly what you need to be doing to put yourself in the best position.

 Subscribing to one of the credit reference agencies can be a good idea to see how your score is and what you can be doing to improve things.